freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/01-responsive-web-design/applied-visual-design/decrease-the-opacity-of-an-element.md

 # --description--

-A propriedade `opacity` do CSS é usada para ajustar a opacidade ou, inversamente, a transparência de um item.
+The `opacity` property in CSS is used to adjust the opacity, or conversely, the transparency for an item.

 <blockquote>O valor 1 é opaco, o que não é transparente. <br> O valor 0.5 é meio transparente. <br> O valor 0 é totalmente transparente.</blockquote>